Darthseid/ITMT-Capstone/reports/sprint_1/sprint1.md

             -  Show the history of user warnings or solved
          -  Vulnerbility Page
             -  User can scan the network devices are part of or can specifically find device through device model

 ![](/reports/sprint_1/diagrams/user_story.PNG)
 ### User steps for Mobile
-   - User enters home page
+## What the user does first
+   -  Go to app store or google play to download the application
+      -  Once user opens application the app will kindly ask to link the app to your network, similar to connecting a google home to the network
+      -  User must create an account that will be connected with their home network to provide more of a security so no one can scan people's networks
+      -  After connected it will navigate to the home page and the user can start using the application
    - There are three choices
       - Scan network
          -  Goes to a page that shows the user different devices with vulnerbilities
       - Scan Code
          -  Goes to a camera that will scan a barcode that will show the device's vulnerbility
       - Tech News
          -  Goes to a live feed on recent security technology news
       -  Top left corner are personal user warnings that was received and solved
 # Admin Story Diagram
 ![](/reports/sprint_1/diagrams/admin_story_diagram.PNG)